 My curiosity is rooted in the intersection of human society and our surrounding environment.

 I study feminist political ecology, connecting my knowledge of localized environmental pollution with global systems of environmental change.

-Utilizing an intersectional feminist geography perspective, I incorporate photography, film, and written narratives in my understanding of bodies as sites of contamination and resistance.
+Utilizing an intersectional feminist geography perspective, I incorporate photography, film, and narratives in my understanding of the relationship between human bodies and the natural world around us.